-Watch: Ronaldo scores for Portugal against Hungary
+Watch: Ronaldo scores twice for Portugal against Hungary

 RONALDO!
 That's already @Cristiano's 8th goal in 4 games this #WCQ cycle. https://t.co/vImpr9VRE2— FOX Soccer (@FOXSoccer) March 25, 2017

-The goal is Ronaldo’s eighth in four World Cup qualifiers this cycle.
+The goals are Ronaldo’s eighth and ninth in four World Cup qualifying games this cycle.
+He now has 70 career international goals.
+His 137 caps are also a national record.